aarron-lee/legion-go-tricks/README.md

 ### Install experimental Bazzite rollback helper

+**NOTE: THE ROLLBACK HELPER IS NOW INCLUDED IN BAZZITE OS AS OF RELEASE 3.0 (2024-04-24)**

-run the following to install the helper:
+If you are on an older version of bazzite, run the following to install the helper:

 ```bash
 curl -L https://raw.githubusercontent.com/aarron-lee/legion-go-tricks/main/bazzite-install-rollback-helper.sh | sh